yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

  * Target Images -> SquashFS
  * Base system -> br2684ctl (only needed by PPPoE)
  * Network -> ppp -> ppp-mod-pppoa and/or ppp-mod-pppoe, depending on your ADSL type
- * Kernel Modules -> Network Devices -> select either annex A or B depending on your ADSL type (A = POTS, the more common case; B = ISDN - Germany only?).
+ * Kernel Modules -> Network Devices -> kmod-sangam-atm-annex-a or -b depending on your ADSL type (A = POTS, the more common case; B = ISDN - Germany only?).
 The annex of your router is marked on the PCB if you don't mind opening the case.

 Quit and save the config.

 Run 'make' to download essential packages (approximately 100MByte, this is an extreme under estimate, I run out of space after having more than 600MB of free space) and compile the firmware.
 Go and get a coffee.
 Maybe a second coffee too.

 The final firmware produced by the build is located in bin/openwrt-ar7-squashfs.bin.

-'''Flash the new firmware'''
+=== Flash the new firmware ===

  * Download a copy of the standard D-Link firmware so you can revert to it if things go wrong!
 You need the "web upgrade" .BIN version of the firmware, not the .EXE version.
 D-Link firmware can be downloaded from (for example) http://www.dlink.com.au/tech/
  * You will be using trunk/scripts/flashing/adam2flash-502T.pl in the OpenWRT tree to flash the firmware.
 Make sure you grab the necessary patch to it too: https://dev.openwrt.org/ticket/4490